The ERDF Catalysing Growth (TEM) programme contributed to testing and certification costs of The Seat Design Company's lightweight vehicle seat

 The funding contributed towards the cost of testing and certification activities at Millbrook Proving Ground, which included seat belt anchorage assessments, among others.

-Additional support was provided by The iNet in the form of a two-day market research project to identify organisations within a set radius of the company’s site, that might have an interest in using the company’s manufacturing capabilities.
+Additional support was provided by The iNet in the form of a two-day market research project to identify organisations within a set radius of the company’s site.

 The grant funding provided by ERDF contributed to the testing costs and certification which allowed the seat to be used within automotive applications in the European market.